- This post contains affiliate links. Read more here.

 - Active and high-energy dogs who enjoy training and skill-building exercises

-- Dogs who sometimes miss walks due to weather or recovery
+- Dogs who sometimes miss walks due to weather or injury

-There are also a few dogs who should exercise caution around puzzle toys:
+There are also a few dogs who should exercise caution around puzzle toys, including:

 How We Chose